+We analyze the performance of the Federal Industrial Inspection Program operated by the Federal Attorney for Environmental Protection (PROFEPA) in Mexico City.
+We seek to answer three questions: What drives the inspections?
+What determines non-compliance?
+And what drives imposition of fines?
 We use firm-level data that identify certain characteristics of the firms, PROFEPA's inspections, compliance results and fines for all air polluting firms under the Program during the period January 2000–October 2008.
 We obtain three main results.
 First, PROFEPA's inspections have focused on larger firms devoted to industrial activities located in poor and dense municipalities.
 Second, past inspections were significant and have a high marginal effect on compliance.
 Third, the severity of the infraction was not relevant to the decision to impose a fine but rather to its amount.

 Files and links

 Due to Copyright we cannot publish this article but you are very welcome to request a copy from the author.
 Please just fill in the information beneath.